The best online site for a choice of stores selling tall clothing and large size footwear.

 Tall men were found to marry sooner in life, but were more at risk for divorce later on, as shorter men had more stable marriages.
 However, researchers note that the link between short men and stable marriages could be because they chose to marry later (or didn't have the option until later).

-Tall men were also more likely to marry women closer to their age, and who were better-educated.
+Tall men were also more likely to marry women closer to their age, and who were better-

 Why?
-"From the perspective of relationship exchange models, this indicates that the tallest men exchange their attractive attribute (height) for better-educated spouses, while short men are unable to do so," the researchers write.
+"From the perspective of relationship exchange models, this indicates that the tallest men exchange their attractive attribute (height) for better-

 It should be noted that this data suggests a trend which occurred from 1986 to 2011, and of course does not apply to all couples.
 However, it does shed light on an interesting topic.